EduardasV/Porfiles-app-feedback/README.md

 # Profiles app feedback

+### Problem List
+* For the employment section there is no option for being currently employed.
+* Reword number of characters per field
+* Richtext editor
+* Rework custom section have options such as:
+   * volunteering
+   * hobbies
+   * languages
+* add a correct character count to description:
+   * update when text was copy pasted
+   * make it clear it counts the title too (bug)
+* Have a selection where you could choose if you have a uni degree or not
+* When populating sections where you are expected to have more than one entry, add a button to quickly input another entry instead of going back to the initial page
+* add destroy and edit button next to eachother in the sections which require this feature.
+Currently only had destroy
+* auto expand text fields depending on the users display size
+* add a feature where you could order your projects to be displayed in your profile.
+* make it responsive
+* grouped profiles for different teams (when approving)
+* drop down/filter to view the profiles
+* comment section for when the profile was reviewed
+* (admin) adds groups - add memebers to groups
+* skill section under the summary on the top
+* tooltips - how to fill out certain sections
+* When trying to submit my profile from draft to pending, the app said that there was an error. (quicktime to record the error)
+* example placeholders in boxes
+* spelling/grammar checker
+20

+* Add more courses for an institute (pending)

 ### Ealilan Mathivannan:
 * For the employment section there is no option for being currently employed.